Why is this happening?

 Also remember that you won’t get a better result by giving extra fertilizer to your plant.
 This will only cause damage to your plant.

 Plants are more susceptible to fertilizer burn if the soil has been dry for too long.
-So, if you know what you missed a few waterings, skip fertilizing until the soil moisture has normalized.
+So, if you know that you missed a few waterings, skip fertilizing until the soil moisture has normalized.

 There are many different types of fertilizer, which should I choose?

 We recommend using a liquid fertilizer for your houseplants.
 Our fertilizing schedule is optimized for this type of fertilizing - which you add to your water when watering.
-This is, in our opinon, the safest and easiest way to fertilize your plant without risking burning the roots or giving too little fertilizer.
+This is, in our opinion, the safest and easiest way to fertilize your plant without risking burning the roots or giving too little fertilizer.

 Why is too much fertilizer bad for my plants?